 Feeding the deer is one of the most popular things to do in Nara.
 There are plenty of vendors selling deer biscuits in the surrounding parklands.
 The deer were very tame, if not a little game.

-We needed to stay close to the kids as they tried to feed them as some of them were a little impatient to be fed.
+You need to stay close to the kids when they feed the deer as some of them were a little impatient to be fed.

-They provided a lot of entertainment (and a fair amount of angst) as the kids tried to feed them, talk to them and video them!
+The deer provided much entertainment (and a fair amount of angst) as the kids tried to feed them, talk to them and video them!

 All in all, whilst Nara is one of the top tourist attractions in Kyoto, it was a great place to include on our itinerary in Kyoto for kids.
 We even got to sneak in a couple of temple visits too.